living happily at home and at work

 My story

-I was born and raised in Romania, on a lifelong pursuit of meaning, creativity, and happiness.
-From an early age, I was drawn to the places where art, philosophy, psychology, and human potential intersect.
-That curiosity—and a deep belief that failure is simply part of the learning process, an invitation to assess, adjust, and try again—has shaped every chapter of my life.
+I was born and raised in Romania, where my lifelong pursuit of meaning and purpose began.
+From an early age, I was drawn to the intersection of art, philosophy, psychology, and human potential.
+That curiosity has shaped every chapter of my life.

-Across all my roles—engineer, artist, writer, IT professional—one thread has remained constant: my desire to help people grow, adapt, and become more fully themselves.
+Across all these experiences, one thread has remained constant: my desire to grow, and to inspire others to grow, adapt, and become more fully themselves.

-I grew up in a military family which shaped my values early: honesty, loyalty, responsibility, and keeping my word.
+I grew up in a military family, which shaped my values early: honesty, loyalty, responsibility, and keeping my word.
 These are the qualities I bring into every coaching relationship.
-When I work with someone, I show up fully present and invested in their progress.
+When I work with someone, I show up fully present and invested in their growth.

-Change has been the defining thread of my life.
-I’ve lived in 13 cities across seven countries, on three continents and one island.
-And, like many people in midlife, I’ve moved through seasons of both personal and professional upheaval — losing my parents, beloved pets, heartbreak and divorce, illness, job losses, and career burnout.
-Each experience strengthened my resilience, deepened my empathy, and taught me what it truly takes to rebuild a sense of purpose when life forces a reset.
+Change has been a defining thread of my life.
+I’ve lived in 13 cities across seven countries, and like many in midlife, I’ve navigated personal and professional upheaval — loss, heartbreak, illness, job transitions, burnout, and long periods of feeling stuck.
+These experiences strengthened my resilience and deepened my empathy.

-I know what change feels like — intellectually, emotionally, and in the body.
-I can meet clients not just with knowledge, but with genuine understanding.
+I know what change feels like — intellectually and emotionally.
+I meet clients not only with knowledge, but with lived understanding.

-My goal is simple: to help you navigate change with clarity, self-trust, and emotional wellbeing — so you can step into your next chapter with confidence.
+My goal is simple: to help you navigate change with clarity and self-trust, so you can step into your next chapter with confidence.

 How to start working with me

-I offer a free 30-minute coaching session to explore whether I’m the right fit to support you and your goals.
+I offer a 30-minute exploratory coaching session to assess whether working together feels like the right fit and how I might support your goals.

 Use the “Go to My Calendar” button or the scheduling widget at the bottom of the page to book your session.